Barlow Wood

 Supporting nature recovery

-Creating a new woodland in Tyneside will help nature recover by increasing connectivity between existing woodlands in the area.
+Creating a new woodland here will help nature recover by increasing connectivity between existing woodlands in the area.
 This will make it easier for wildlife to move across the landscape and reverse past habitat fragmentation.
 Specifically, this new woodland will connect to the existing Forestry England woodlands at Spen Bank, which is just half a mile away, and Chopwell Wood, which is two miles away.
 It will also complement the planned woodland creation on neighbouring land by Gateshead Council.

 We'll also be creating varied habitats within the woodland to benefit a wide range of species.
 We'll be planting a mix of different tree species and creating areas of open spaces that could benefit species including woodland birds, badgers, otters, bats, hedgehogs, common amphibians, and invertebrates.